liuzhuang13/DenseNet/README.md

 The file densenet-imagenet.lua is for training ImageNet models presented in the paper.
 The usage is very similar.
 Please refer to [fb.resnet.torch](https://github.com/facebook/fb.resnet.torch) for data preparation.

 ### Note
-By default, the growth rate k is set to 12, bottleneck transformation is used, compression rate at transiton layers is 0.5,  dropout is disabled.
+On CIFAR, by default, the growth rate k is set to 12, bottleneck transformation is used, compression rate at transiton layers is 0.5,  dropout is disabled.
+On ImageNet, the default model is densenet-121.
 To experiment with other settings, please change densenet.lua accordingly (see the comments in the code).

 ## Updates